Legionnaires Disease

 The advantages of urinary antigen testing include rapidity and simplicity.
 In addition, the relative ease of obtaining a urine sample compared with obtaining sputum specimens and the persistence of antigen secretion in patients who are on antibiotic therapy increase the usefulness of the urine antigen detection method.[24]

-The urinary antigen test may initially be negative, but when positive it can remain positive for months after the acute episode has resolved.[11]
+The urinary antigen test initially may be negative, but when positive it can remain positive for months after the acute episode has resolved.[24]

 Imaging Studies